Ben Collins (racing driver): Racing

 Collins driving the Airwaves Racing BMW 320si at Brands Hatch during the 2010 British Touring Car Championship season.

-Collins returned to sportscars in 2005 to race in the British GT Championship and FIA GT Championship with Embassy Racing, placing 3rd in the series.
+Collins returned to sportscars in 2005 to race in the British GT Championship and FIA GT Championship with Embassy Racing, placing third in the series.

-In 2006, he rejoined Ascari, racing in the FIA GT3 European Championship.
+In 2006, Collins rejoined Ascari, racing in the FIA GT3 European Championship.

 In 2007, Collins tested a NASCAR Cup Series car at Lakeland Speedway with the Red Bull Racing Team.

 In 2009, Collins was named as an endurance driver for Australian V8 Supercars team, Kelly Racing/Jack Daniel's Racing, partnering with Nathan Pretty.

-In the 2010 Le Mans Series season, he was racing for RML AD Group.
+In the 2010 Le Mans Series season, Collins was racing for RML AD Group.
 His first race for the team was the 2010 1000 km of Algarve, finishing fourth overall and winning the LMP2 class.
 He remained with the team for the next round, the 2010 1000 km of Hungaroring, where they finished fourth in both class and overall.

 Collins competed in the final meeting of the 2010 Dunlop MSA British Touring Car Championship, driving a BMW for the Motorbase Performance team.
 He finished his first race in 14th and bettered that with a 12th in his second.
-However he retired in the third and he never returned the following season.
+However, he retired in the third and he never returned the following season.

 In 2021, Collins once again found himself behind a racing wheel as he took part in the Britcar Praga Championship alongside ex-SAS and Who Dares Wins star Jay Morton and Angus Fender.
-The pair drive the 85 car, nicknamed Blade.
-They're currently P7 in the championship on 114 points as of the cancelled meet at Brands Hatch in July.
+The pair drove the 85 car, nicknamed Blade.

 In 2022, Collins took part in the inaugural season of the Praga Cup.

 Collins Autosport

 Collins is a regular writer for Autosport magazine testing the latest racing cars, has written for The Sunday Times, fronted Sky Sports's televised NASCAR coverage, along with appearances on the British car-focused television programmes Top Gear (BBC Two), Pulling Power (ITV1) and driven (Channel 4).

-He worked as a precision-driver in the film National Treasure: Book of Secrets where he doubled for the actor Nicolas Cage and drove in some of the high-speed sequences in London.
+Collins worked as a precision-driver in the film National Treasure: Book of Secrets where he doubled for the actor Nicolas Cage and drove in some of the high-speed sequences in London.
 As a precision-driver in the 2008-film Quantum of Solace, Collins drove James Bond's Aston Martin DBS as a stunt double for Daniel Craig in the lead role.
 He has also worked as a stunt driver on Skyfall and Spectre.

-He also holds a World Record for the maximum distance of driving a car on two wheels (a manoeuvre called "skiing").
+Collins also holds a World Record for the maximum distance of driving a car on two wheels (a manoeuvre called "skiing").

 Collins presented television programme Xtreme Teen Drivers, shown on BBC Three on 15 December 2007; as an advanced driving instructor within the programme, he was trying to teach a young boy racer to drive more safely.

 Collins's company Ben Collins Auto-sport has provided its logistics and third-party liability insurance for prize-winner track day events promoted by Top Gear magazine.